 3. Bond Street

 For those of you with a penchant for luxury and exclusivity, Bond Street is an absolute paradise!
 This street, which runs parallel to Regent Street and at right-angles to Oxford Street, not far from Mayfair, is home to all the luxury labels and one of the most expensive shopping miles in London.
 It’s well worth a visit even if you don’t intend to buy anything!

 Among the countless stores to be found here are Victoria’s Secret, Dolce & Gabbana, Montblanc, Canali, Mulberry, Jimmy Choo, Chloe, Moschino, Hermès, Burberry, Louis Vuitton, Chanel, and Cartier.
 Bond Street is also famous for being home to the finest jewelry stores in town.

 Selfridges is a popular department store on Oxford Street.
-Here you’ll find clothing, accessories and cosmetics from all the well-known brands as well as several cafés and restaurants.
-The store also features a rooftop bar.
+Here you’ll find clothing, accessories, and cosmetics from all the well-known brands as well as several cafés and restaurants.
+The store even features a rooftop bar.
 Selfridges is particularly attractive during the Christmas period on account of the beautiful decorations, original window displays, and countless special offers.
 If you’re in London between November and Christmas, be sure to drop by.